nadezhdaSwan/LeetcodeDowloadDemon/README.md

-Daemon python plugin to download task conditions from leetcode
+Demon python plugin to download task conditions from leetcode